Aliases for GAL Gene

 GeneCards Summary for GAL Gene

 GAL (Galanin And GMAP Prepropeptide) is a Protein Coding gene.
-Diseases associated with GAL include Epilepsy, Familial Temporal Lobe, 8 and Adjustment Disorder.
-Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Diseases associated with GAL include Epilepsy, Familial Temporal Lobe, 8 and Epilepsy.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 Gene Ontology (GO) annotations related to this gene include hormone activity and type 2 galanin receptor binding.